 Single-Prompt Mode

-Use --prompt or -p to run a single prompt without entering the REPL. yoyo will process the prompt, print the response, and exit.
+Run a single prompt without entering the REPL. yoyo will process the prompt, print the response, and exit.

 Usage